Bravyn/DataFrame/README.md

 # DataFrame Project

 The DataFrame project is a Python application built with the Streamlit library.
-It provides a user-friendly interface for gathering patient data and performing data analysis using the power of pandas DataFrames.
+It provides a user-friendly interface for gathering patient data and performing data analysis using the power of pandas DataFrames and NLP tools.

 ## Features